Joe Remiro: 1975 trial for Foster and Blackburn

 Rudy Henderson, a former boss of Nancy Ling Perry, testified at the 1975 trial that Ling Perry had confessed to him prior to her death in 1974 that she, DeFreeze, Wolfe, and two other members who were killed in the Los Angeles shootout had shot Foster.

-On February 18, 1976 Patty Hearst at her armed robbery trial testified that she had been told that Little and Remiro were waiting in the car while Foster was killed by other members.
+On February 18, 1976, Patty Hearst at her armed robbery trial testified that she had been told that Little and Remiro were waiting in the car while Foster was killed by other members.
 But Bill Harris said that neither had been at the ambush.
 Little and Remiro released a statement through their attorney saying that Hearst was "lying" about their involvement.

 On February 28, 1979, Little's conviction was overturned by the California Court of Appeal.
 The three-judge panel on the Appeal Court said one of their reasons for overturning his conviction was that Superior Court judge Elvin Sheehy had issued a "dynamite charge" to a deadlocked jury.
 This charge asks holdout jurors to reevaluate their decision and urges them to reach a conclusion.
 In 1977, the California Supreme Court ruled that this dynamite charge prejudiced the right to a fair jury trial.
 One of the Justices at Little's appeal argued that Remiro's conviction should also be overturned.
 In June 1981, Little was acquitted in a retrial of the Foster/Blackburn case in Monterey County.

 After winning his freedom, Little said, "Who actually pulled the trigger that killed Foster was Mizmoon [Note: Patricia Soltysik].
 Nancy [Ling Perry] was supposed to shoot Blackburn, she kind of botched that and DeFreeze ended up shooting him with a shotgun."

 In 1988, Bill Harris said that he continued to believe in the innocence of both Little and Remiro for the Foster/Blackburn attack.

-Remiro remains in Pelican Bay State Prison where he is serving a life sentence.
-He is the only member of the SLA still in prison, having been denied parole more than eleven times.
+Remiro was sentenced to life at Pelican Bay State Prison.
+By 2004, he had been denied parole a dozen times.
+However, in 2024, author Roger Rappaport said that Remiro had been paroled in 2018, though this was not publicized at the time.